yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

 > - Holiday versus weekday indicators (for resource availability)
 > - Direct computation of `OUTAGE.DURATION`

-After completing these steps, the cleaned DataFrame (`df_clean`) contains only the columns and rows relevant for our exploratory analysis and modeling of outage duration.
+After completing these steps, the cleaned DataFrame contains only the columns and rows relevant for our exploratory analysis and modeling of outage duration.
 Below is the head of the cleaned DataFrame for verification:

 ## Univariate Analysis